BigBlueHat/champ/README.md

 ## Getting Started
 Before you try building a Champ server with your music collection, you will first want to make sure it's all properly tagged.
-Currently, Hoax relies on the ability to find MusicBrainz properties on the metadata tags attached to your songs.
-It is highly recommended that you download [MusicBrainz' Picard](http://beta.musicbrainz.org/doc/MusicBrainz_Picard) and follow the instructions to
+Currently, Champ relies on the ability to find [MusicBrainz](http://musicbrainz.org/) properties on the metadata tags attached to your songs.
+It is highly recommended that you download
+[MusicBrainz' Picard](http://beta.musicbrainz.org/doc/MusicBrainz_Picard) and
+follow the instructions to
 [tag your files](http://beta.musicbrainz.org/doc/How_to_Tag_Files_With_Picard).